sclorg/s2i-php-container/7.4/README.md

 This container image includes PHP 7.4 as a [S2I](https://github.com/openshift/source-to-image) base image for your PHP 7.4 applications.
 Users can choose between RHEL and CentOS based builder images.
-The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Docker Hub](https://hub.docker.com/r/centos/), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
+The RHEL UBI images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
 The resulting image can be run using [podman](https://github.com/containers/libpod).